 Starring: Michael Rennie, James MacArthur, Janet Munro

-This is a dated, sappy movie in a lot of ways, but it provides a great, if idyllic, look at old-school mountaineering.
-Limited safety gear, ill-fitting packs, wool suits, fedoras, and all.
-And this wasn’t filmed on a set with matte painting backgrounds.
-The cast and crew actually summited Matterhorn, which stood in for the fictional Citadel in the movie, so the filming still stands as a real mountain achievement.
+This is a dated, sappy movie in a lot of ways, but it provides a great, if idyllic, look at old-school mountaineering, which also means limited safety gear, ill-fitting packs, wool suits, and fedoras.
+And this 1950s movie wasn’t filmed on a set with matte painting backgrounds.
+The cast and crew actually summited Matterhorn, which stood in for the fictional Citadel, so the filming itself still stands as a real achievement among climbing movies, and the story ain’t bad either

 Best Moment: When rival guide Emil Saxo (Herbert Lom) breaks his leg near the summit, he tells Rudi (MacArthur) to leave him and keep going.
 Rudi refuses to abandon him, sacrifices the summit, and painstakingly lowers Saxo down to base camp while his climbing partners reach the summit on their own.
 When they return to the village, Capt.
 Winter (Rennie) tells the crowd that “it’s Rudi’s mountain.”